matthewyang204/Mac-Cleaner/README.md

 1. Go to the Launchpad and click on the app.
 2. Empty your trash.

 Note: This app is no longer supported, as it requires Automator.
 Apple is phasing out Automator and replacing it with Shortcuts.
-Please check out the branch called "Application -> Shortcut" to find a newer version in the form of a shortcut.
+Please check out the branch called "Application->Shortcut" to find a newer version in the form of a shortcut.